GenRockeR/elan-agent/README.rst

       "adminPwd":   <str: null>,        // password of admin.
     }

+  :*External*:
-  - External: Authentication will be made by doing a request via MQTT.
+    Authentication will be made by doing a request via MQTT.
 Unknown Authentication IDs will be considered external, so you don't really need to declare them.

   .. code-block:: json